HyperCuube/NitroGEN/README.md

 * EDUCATIONAL PURPOSES ONLY :)
 * #### Windows Only!
 (Will not be releasing project source)

+## Current News
+* Discord functionality does not work, I am working on that

 ### Features
 * Code Gen
 * Code Checker